Himannshu-03399/mark-my-proxy/READ_ME.md

 Download latest chrome driver from Here(https://chromedriver.chromium.org/downloads)

 Add path to chrome driver in the code.

-✔Add your Email and password in the required fields.
+Add your Email and password in the required fields.

-✔Mention your roll number and roll number of people who always attend the classes.
+Mention your roll number and roll number of people who always attend the classes.

-✔Whenever they type their roll number in chatbox, your roll number will be automatically submitted.
+Whenever they type their roll number in chatbox, your roll number will be automatically submitted.